 Principle 3) Establish Critical Limits

 Deviations, although unwanted, can be set to tolerable limits.
-This task is where the team must create a minimum and maximum tolerable limits to these critical control points to render the process adequate.
+This task is where the team must create minimum and maximum critical limits to critical control points to render the manufacturing process adequate.

 Principle 4) Monitoring procedures

-A HACCP food safety program must consist of monitoring procedures to ensure accurate recording for future verification to determine if a critical control point is being controlled.
+A HACCP food safety program must consist of continuous monitoring procedures to ensure accurate recording for future verification to determine if a critical control point is being controlled.
 These monitoring procedures will also be used for traceability purposes.

 Critical limit deviations are sometimes inevitable despite establishing control points, especially if regular maintenance procedures are not observed.
-As part of an effective HACCP food safety program, the team must develop appropriate actions to address breaches of minimum or maximum limits.
+As part of an effective HACCP food safety program, the team must develop appropriate corrective actions to address minimum or maximum critical limit deviations.
 The approach may differ in each situation.

 Principle 6) Verification procedure

-After the implementation of the HACCP program, regular verification of its effectiveness as well as efficiency is important.
-This is to address if the program is still fit for the current processing method layout and only results in producing safe food products.
+After the successful implementation of the HACCP program, regular verification of its effectiveness as well as efficiency is important.
+This addresses whether the program is still fit for the current processing method layout and only results in producing safe food products.

 Principle 7) Documentation and record-keeping

-An effective HACCP food safety program has a good traceability system that roots from proper documentation and record-keeping.
+An effective HACCP program has a good traceability system that roots in proper documentation and accurate records.
 As such, it is part of implementing it to file all documents about the, particularly concerned process.